The Well (starting February 20, 2019)

-We have several adult leaders who help facilitate the evening, and we are very blessed to have them onboard.
-We welcome friends and visitors anytime, and we look forward to meeting you!
+Matt Eckmann is our parent volunteer who helps with leading our lessons and facilitating the evening and we are very blessed to have him on board.
+We welcome friends and visitors anytime and we look forward to meeting you!

-Once a month, throughout the school year, we try to offer a fun activity or event for our youth.
+At least twice a month throughout the school year we try to offer a fun activity or event for our youth.
 It can be anything from going to the Pumpkin Patch, having sleepovers at church, roller skating, lunch at the Lake Oswego Creamery, or just watching a movie and eating popcorn together!
-There may be a small admission cost to attend, but we often use program funds to cover part of the expenses. *Scholarships are available too.
+There may be a small admission cost to attend, but we often use program funds to cover part of the expenses. *Scholarships are available too

 High School Mission Trip